 Born with a hare lip and cleft palate, Cooke was noticeably different from other children in appearance, a fact which encouraged teasing and bullying.
 His health problems, home life, and difficulties socially ensured Eric Cooke struggled with his confidence and self-esteem and was generally considered to be a very emotionally unstable child.

-As a teenager he became involved in petty crime and vandalism in and around his neighbourhood.
-After a 18 month sentence in jail for arson, Eric Edgar Cooke escalated his criminal activities to house breaking, sneaking into other people homes looking for valuables with a tendency to cause damage where he could in order to leave his mark.
+As a teenager, he became involved in petty crime and vandalism in and around his neighborhood.
+After an 18-month sentence in jail for arson, Eric Edgar Cooke escalated his criminal activities to house-breaking, sneaking into other people homes looking for valuables with a tendency to cause damage where he could in order to leave his mark.